y2737924daohegua/corber/pages/frameworks/extending.md

 - `validateServe`
 - `serve`

-corber comes packaged with [base implementations](https://github.com/isleofcode/corber/tree/master/lib/frameworks) for Ember, Vue, and React, but you can write your own to support the framework of your choice.
+Corber comes packaged with [base implementations](https://github.com/isleofcode/corber/tree/master/lib/frameworks) for Ember, Vue, and React, but you can write your own to support the framework of your choice.

 #### Build pipeline